openvnf/kubealived/README.md

 network the VRID (Virtual Router ID) should be different for each installation within a particular network.
 It should be in the range from 1 to 255.

-The provided [Manifest] defines placeholders for these values.
+The provided [Kubealived Manifest] defines placeholders for these values.
 They should be replaced with actual values prior to deployment:

 ```
 $ IFACE="<Network Interface>"